Severi-Brauer varieties; a geometric treatment

-$\bullet$ Central simple algebras: these are finite dimensional simple algebras whose center is a given field $k$.
-This is the oldest topic, starting with Hamilton's definition of the quaternions in 1843.
-Wedderburn's contributions started in 1905 and the subject grew into its own around 1925 with the works of Albert, Brauer, Hasse and Noether.
-See \cite[Chap.13]{vdW-book}, \cite[Chap.4]{MR571884}, \cite[Chap.XVII]{lang-alg} or \cite{MR2266528} for introductions.
+$\bullet$ {\it Central simple algebras} are finite dimensional, simple algebras, whose center is a given field $k$.
+The first example is the quaternions, discovered by Hamilton in 1843.
+Wedderburn's contributions started in 1905, and the subject grew into its own around 1925 with the works of Albert, Brauer, Hasse and Noether.
+See \cite[Chap.13]{vdW-book}, \cite[Chap.4]{MR571884}, \cite[Chap.XVII]{lang-alg}, \cite{MR2266528} or \cite[Chap.073W]{stacks-project} for introductions.

-$\bullet$ Severi-Brauer varieties: these are varieties defined over a field $k$ that become isomorphic to projective space over the algebraic closure $\bar k$.
-The simplest examples are plane conics without $k$-points.
-The higher dimensional ones were first studied by Severi \cite{severi-SB} but their theory came to full maturity starting with Ch\^atelet \cite{MR0014720}.
+$\bullet$ {\it Severi--Brauer varieties} are varieties defined over a field $k$, that become isomorphic to projective space over the algebraic closure $\bar k$.
+Plane conics without $k$-points give the `baby examples,' though they were usually viewed as part of the theory of quadratic forms.
+Higher dimensional Severi--Brauer varieties were first defined and studied by Severi \cite{severi-SB}, and their theory came into full maturity starting with Ch\^atelet \cite{MR0014720}, who used both Galois cohomology and central simple algebras.
+For a variety $X$, maps to non-trivial Severi--Brauer varieties give the best understood obstruction to having a $k$-point.
+Thus Severi--Brauer varieties appear especially frequently in arithmetic questions, see \cite{MR4304038}.

 $\bullet$ $H^2(k, \gm)$, the second Galois cohomology group of the multiplicative group $\gm$.
 This is the most powerful viewpoint \cite{MR2266528}.